arib10/Naijahacks-Koyi/README.md

 ### Team Members

 - Mahmud Qosim Folaranmi.
-Front End Developer. qmahmud222@gmail.com
+Back End Developer. qmahmud222@gmail.com
 - Abdulrasheed Ibraheem Akande.
 Front End Developer. arib1052001@gmail.com

 # Problem
+A threat of future full of ignorants resulting from the ineffective use of electronic devices and social media filths distracting the youths(students) of today from learning and discovering.

 # Proposed Solution

 A social network that connect students together with themselves or with their teachers and instructors through a messaging platform and also provides them with quizzes and past questions.
+Which turns learning to a play, and playing learning!

 # Proposed Stack